Skip to main content

 Failure Behavior

 Failed migrations are recorded with status: 'failed'.
-Since version tracking is version-based, a failed version is still considered already seen on future starts.
-If you need to rerun logic, create a new migration version (recommended) or manually clean up the migration record before restarting.
+Since version tracking is version-based, a failed version is still considered already seen on future starts — it will not be retried automatically on the next boot.
+If you need to rerun logic, prefer creating a new migration version.
+Edit a previous version’s handler only if the migration has never run successfully in any environment.